topgrade-rs/topgrade/CONTRIBUTING.md

        // ...

        // Your new step here!
-       // You may want it to be sorted alphabetically becauses that looks great:)
+       // You may want it to be sorted alphabetically because that looks great:)
        Xxx,
    }
    ```